LAST UPDATED: JUN 28 2023

 - Chisels Guide @ ToolsForWorkingWood

-8. The Hand Saw
+8. Hand Saw

 The hand saw is your trusty companion in making rough cuts, such as sizing down pieces of wood for further work.
 It’s a long, straight metal blade with sharp teeth attached to a wooden or metal handle.